 When Honduras faced El Salvador in a 1969 World Cup qualifier, more than just a sport was at stake.
-The match that sparked the brutal “Football War” in issue 306 / December 2019 of FourFourTwo.
+The match that sparked the brutal “Football War” in issue 306 / December 2019 of FourFourTwo magazine and on episode 21 of the FourFourTwo podcast.

 The tragic tale of Aston Villa’s rising star, the only Football League player to have been murdered.
 Read the story in issue 305 / November 2019 of FourFourTwo.